×

 Healthcare In Five: Director of Nursing

-A director of nursing or Clinical directors in some facilities, are licensed, certified nursing professionals in charge of managing the administrative aspects of a nursing department or healthcare facility.
-They serve in a leadership position, and oftentimes work with senior leadership of healthcare institutions.
+A director of nursing or Clinical directors of nursing in some facilities, are licensed, certified nursing professionals in charge of managing the administrative aspects of a nursing department or healthcare facility.
+Directors also serve in a leadership position within these departments or facilities, and oftentimes work with senior leadership of healthcare institutions.

 Nursing directors are responsible for the management and oversight a nursing departments administrative functions.
 In many cases, they step away from everyday patient care to guide, manage, and build up nursing teams while overseeing the day-to-day operations of registered nurses under their supervision.
 Common responsibilities include: